Brassica oleracea var. sabauda

 A lovely cool weather performer selection that is perfect for large patio containers or gardens; produces large, globe shaped heads of dark emerald green crinkled leaves; tender and crisp, perfect for stir frys, coleslaw, sauerkraut and cabbage rolls

-Savoy Cabbage is an annual vegetable plant that is commonly grown for its edible qualities.
+Savoy Cabbage is an annual vegetable plant that is typically grown for its edible qualities.
 The round green tightly-wrapped heads of foliage are usually harvested from early fall to early winter.
 The heads have a pleasant taste and a crisp texture.

 The heads are most often used in the following ways: